 This is the entry with which Auckland architectural practice Grierson, Aimer and Draffin won the 1922 competition to design the Auckland War Memorial Museum.
 Auckland Museum was founded in 1852, but by the 1920s it had outgrown its site.
 After the First World War a proposal that a new museum be built to commemorate the war dead of Auckland province was widely supported.
 Pukekawa, a hilltop site in Auckland's Domain, was secured, the design decided on, and the structure completed in 1929.
-A frieze runs around the top of the building's exterior depicting battle scenes, and a cenotaph stands in the building's forecourt.
+A frieze running around the top of the building's exterior depicts battle scenes, and a cenotaph stands in the building's forecourt.
 This is where the city's Anzac Day dawn service takes place each year.
-The building has been extended twice – in 1960 and 2006.
-In 2012 it remained among Auckland's most loved public buildings.
+The building has been extended twice, in 1960 and 2006.
+It remains among Auckland's most-loved public buildings.

 Using this item

 Permission of the Auckland War Memorial Museum Tamaki Paenga Hira must be obtained before any re-use of this image.